ritabmas/ChromaMatch/README.md

 └── examples/
     ├── reference_chromatogram.txt
     ├── example_input.txt
+    ├── example_library.csv
+    └── outputs/
+        ├── example_input_identified_without_library.txt
-    └── example_library.csv
+        └── example_input_identified_with_library.txt
 ```
-The `examples/` folder contains input files that can be used to understand the required file formats and test the script.
+The `examples/` folder contains input files that can be used to understand the required file formats and test the script.\
+The `outputs/` folder contains the expected output files for the example.

 ## Required input files
 All files must be in the same folder as `peak_identification_base.py`.